Impressions from the Seahawks’ 22-14 preseason-opening win vs. Denver Broncos

 Penalties aplenty

 That so few starters played makes it difficult to read much into the overall numbers.
-But one that will likely stand out to Carroll is Seattle’s penalties — the Seahawks had 11 through three quarters and five in the first half, including three for offensive holding in the span of five plays in the second quarter.
+But one that stood out to Carroll was Seattle’s penalties — the Seahawks had 11 through three quarters and five in the first half, including three for offensive holding in the span of five plays in the second quarter.
+Seattle finished with 15 for a loss of 131 yards.

+“The penalties were really a mess,” Carroll said.
+“The sloppy hands on offense showed we need a lot of work.
+But we can clean all that stuff up.
+So the penalties got to go.
+But I liked that we overcame a couple of them.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.